phenopackets/phenopacket-schema/docs/pedigree.rst

 is being used to store the affected/not affected status of family members being examined by exome or genome sequencing.
 In this case, it is expected that the ``individual_id`` elements match the sample identifiers of the exome/genome file.

+The Pedigree object  does not support reporting multiple phenotypes in one individual.
+The phenotype represented by the affectation status is whether the disease is present or not.
+If this is desired, then one would have to create full phenopackets for each individual in a family.